 Casualty Clearing Stations were located in tents or temporary structures.
-The first were located in requisitioned buildings but necessity forced the move to tent cities.
+The first stations were located in requisitioned buildings but necessity forced the move to tent cities.

-The CCS was staffed with surgeons, nurses, orderlies, a dentist, ambulance drivers and a chaplain.
+A CCS was staffed with surgeons, nurses, orderlies, a dentist, ambulance drivers and a chaplain.

 Patients arrived at the CCS either by ambulance, wagon, railroad or on foot.
 They were received at reception where they were assessed and a medical tag was applied to the patients’ clothing.

 Patients who were severely wounded or dying were moved to resuscitation, nicknamed resuss, where they were kept comfortable.
 Others were moved to pre-op.

 After surgery, but before being moved to a stationary hospital, patients were moved to the award tent where they were kept under supervision.
 Patients who were moved to evacuation prior to discharge.

 During a major battle, a CCS could treat 1,000 patients daily.

 During the war, 19 million men, on both sides, were wounded.
 Of those, approximately 500,000 had limbs amputated at medical units.